+Target under fire to shelve plastic bags

-455K petitioners ask Target to abandon plastic bags
+Petition calls for Target to commit to eliminating plastic bags that are “choking the earth”

 MINNEAPOLIS (AP) — A frequent Target customer is asking the Minneapolis-based retail giant to stop using plastic bags.